 - Find m-th smallest value in k sorted arrays

 - Median of two sorted arrays of same size

-- Print uncommon elements from two sorted arrays
+- Find common elements in three sorted arrays

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please Improve this article if you find anything incorrect by clicking on the "Improve Article" button below.